roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 wonderful garden, filled with flowers from the known and unknown parts of the whole world.

-Antheia saw that many plants followed this pattern, but not all of them.
+Antheia saw that many plants following this pattern, but not all of them.
 So far this was just an observation.
 Was there a reason for this?
 Something which goes beyond something even Zeus could imagine?